akash-network/docs/guides/provider.md

 You will require a publicly reachable IP address and a [Kubernetes](https://kubernetes.io) (v1.15.4 and above) cluster.
 For instructions on setting up a Kubernetes cluster for Akash, please see [stack](https://github.com/ovrclk/stack) for details.

-## Before we begin

 ## Adding a provider to the network

-First, lets create a key locally that we'll use as an identifier.
+First, create a key locally that we'll use as an identifier.

 ```shell
 export key=$USER

 akash key create $key
 ```
-You should see a response similar to:
+You should see a response similar to, for the user `alice`:

 ```text
 (info)  [key] key created